josea86/josea86/README.md

 ---

-*“The best way to predict the future is to invent it.”* 💻
+*“Sharing is good, and with digital technology, sharing is easy.”* 💻